DragonsPlusMinecraft/CreateEnchantmentIndustry/README.md

 - Forge
 - Create

-## Compatiable with other mods:
+## Compatible with other mods:
-- **Experience Rotor**: Convert liquid experiece of other mods to Liquid Experiece of this mod.
+- **Experience Rotor**: Convert liquid experience of other mods to Liquid Experience of this mod.
 - **Apotheosis**: Automatic adaptation to Apotheosis & Brewable Ancient Knowledge potion.
 - **Quark**: Ancient Tome can be copied by Printer (Use any enchanted book as material).